ploomber/contributing/README.md

 # Contributing to Ploomber

 Ploomber is a big community of data enthusiasts pushing the boundaries of Data Science and Machine Learning tooling.
-We pride ourselves in trying out crazy things (we ❤️ running notebooks in production!) to make data analysis more fun and enjoyable.
+We pride ourselves on trying crazy things (we ❤️ running notebooks in production!) to make data analysis more fun and enjoyable.

 Whatever your skillset is, you can contribute to our mission.
 So whether you're a beginner or an experienced professional, you're welcome to join us on this journey!